musabshak/colonel-opps/log.md

 - ~Pipes use a circular array queue implementation~
 - ~Hashtables used for storing cvars/pipes/locks (for O(1) lookup)~
 - ~Sophisticated Fork() failure handling (unwinding carefully, if Fork() fails)~
-- If a process Exits, but was holding a lock, that's problematic
+- ~If a process Exits, but was holding a lock, that's problematic~
 - ~Do not have a queue of processes associated with the kWait() syscall~
-- max pipes/locks/cvars: 50 (can change at top of kernel.c)
+- ~max pipes/locks/cvars: 50 (can change at top of kernel.c)~
+- ~Can give max 30 args to kernel~
-- Can improve assign_pipe_id() and retire_pipe_id() code (just use a global counter)
+- ~Can improve assign_pipe_id() and retire_pipe_id() code (just use a global counter)~
 - Can improve frametable code
-    - Use a queue of frames instead of bitvector
+    - ~Use a queue of frames instead of bitvector~
-    - Even if use bitvector, can store an additional field "num_frames_available_right_now" so before allocating multiple frames, we can check if we have physical memory availabile in order to perform a particular syscall/operation
+    - ~Even if use bitvector, can store an additional field "num_frames_available_right_now" so before allocating multiple frames, we can check if we have physical memory availabile in order to perform a particular syscall/operation~
-- Can give max 30 args to kernel

-### Questions
-- Would love feedback on code structure/style

-### Done

-### Random thoughts
+### Dealing with phyical memory running out
 Places where we may run out of physical memory (basically anywhere find_free_frame() is called in a loop)
     - setKernelBrk (raising kernel heap) X
         - Halt()